microsoft/InnerEye-DeepLearning/docs/fastmri.md

 curl -C "https://....amazonaws.com/knee_singlecoil_train.tar.gz?AWSAccessKeyId=...Expires=1610309839" --output knee_singlecoil_train.tar.gz"
 ...
 ```
 There are two sections of that kind, one for the knee data and one for the brain data.
-Copy and paste all the line
+Copy and paste *all* the lines
 with `curl` commands into a text file, for example called `curl.txt`.
 In total, there should be 10 lines with `curl`
 commands for the knee data, and 7 for the brain data (including the SHA256 file).